biatcarvalheira/Stock_Ratings_Scraper/README.md

 # CNBC Web Scraper

-Stock Data Scraper streamlines the process of retrieving stock data from the CNBC Investing Club website.
+Stock Data Scraper is a python based project that streamlines the process of retrieving stock data from the CNBC Investing Club website.
 It uses Flask to render a user-friendly HTML interface for securely entering credentials.
 The Python script, using the libraries Beautiful Soup, Selenium, Openpyxl and Pyinstaller, reads an Excel sheet (.xlsx), extracts a list of stock quotes, fetches detailed data for each stock, and exports the comprehensive dataset into another .xlsx file.
 The end result is a user-friendly Mac OS executable application.

 ## Installation